wp-plugins/pdf24-post-to-pdf/readme.txt

 1. Add the plugin file `pdf24.php` to your wordpress plugin folder `/wp-content/plugins/`
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Configure the plugin in wordpress admin section Options->PDF24 Plugin

 == Screenshots ==